 - Microbe Formulas has a couple options for parasite cleanse actions, including this cool “Full Moon Kit” — they even host full moon challenges.
 Did you know parasites are more active during a full moon? #freaky #helpful They’re also more susceptible then… Mimosa Pudica seed and a combo of herbs is yet another option.

-How Castor Oil Packs Support Parasite Cleansing
+Castor Oil for Parasite Cleansing

 Dr. Marisol Teijeiro (the Queen of Thrones) suggests using these castor oil packs to help during a parasite cleanse.
 I didn’t actually know a whole lot about why or how this works, other than it can help with bowel movements.
 So I asked Dr. Marisol to explain to my readers how a castor oil pack can help rid the body of parasites.
 This is what she shared: